ssvlabs/ssv/docs/specs/NETWORKING.md

 `/ssv/handshake/0.0.1`

-The handshake protocol allows peers to identify, by exchanging signed information. \
+The handshake protocol allows peers to identify by exchanging information when a new connection is established.
-It must be performed for every connection, and therefore forces nodes to authenticate / prove ownership of their operator key.

-**TBD** Public, static nodes such as exporter requires registration

 ### Message Structure